pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 syntactic sugar for reassigning the new result to the calling DataFrame/Series.

-Note: in the case of a "no-op" (for example when sorting an already sorted DataFrame), some of those methods might not need to perform a copy.
+Note: in the case of a "no-op" (for example when sorting an already sorted DataFrame), some of those methods might not need to perform a copy and could be considered as "object-inplace" in that case.
 This currently happens with Copy-on-Write (regardless of `inplace`), but this is considered an implementation detail for the purpose of this PDEP.

 ### Proposed changes and reasoning